 Food Bank partnerships and initiatives provide hunger relief to veterans in need.

-The Food Bank currently provides hot lunches to Tulsa’s veterans at the Coffee Bunker (to protect the health and safety of the veteran community, the Coffee Bunker has temporarily suspended this program due to COVID precautions).
+The Food Bank provides hot lunches to Tulsa’s veterans at the Coffee Bunker (to protect the health and safety of the veteran community, the Coffee Bunker has temporarily suspended this program due to COVID precautions).
 Supported by veteran specific grants, the Coffee Bunker is distributing emergency food boxes to veterans in need during the pandemic.
 Food is supplied to Supportive Services for Veteran Families, a housing first initiative, for food starter kits.
 Finally, the Food Bank makes Mobile Pantry deliveries to Disabled American Veterans (D.A.V.) centers in Claremore, Muskogee, and Poteau, as well as to the Cherokee Nation Veterans Center and the United Spanish War Veteran Colony near Wilburton in Latimer County.

 To support the Food Bank's veterans outreach please make your donation to the Veterans Nutrition Fund.
 The Veterans Nutrition Fund was established by former Reasor’s executive, and Food Bank employee, Steve Lehto.
 The fund will help improve service to veterans in eastern Oklahoma.